vipulnaik/diet-exercise-health/notes/2021-blood-test-plans.md

 My reading came to 5.0%, compared to a threshold 5.7% for increased risk of diabetes, and 6.5% for diabetes.
 My HbA1c seems to be in a fairly safe place.
 No action is needed.
+This is also a relief because my previous measurement of 5.5% was close to the prediabetic threshold of 5.7%.

 I do not plan to get tested for HbA1c for the next two years unless I get a concerning lipid profile result before then.